Sections in this page

 Changes to the National Quality Framework – 1 September 2025

-As work on the National Child Safety Review continues, the next stage of work will see important changes to the Education and Care Services National Regulations commence from 1 September 2025.
+Changes to the Education and Care Services National Regulations commenced on 1 September 2025.
 These changes include:

 - New policy and procedures required for safe use of digital technologies and online environments.